Okyeame Kwame: Music career

-In 1997, he achieved notoriety as a member of the "Akyeame" hiplife duo, together with fellow Ghanaian Daniel Kofi Amoateng (under the stage name Okyeame Kofi).
-They recorded together the albums, "Nyansapo" ("Witty Knot", 1997), "Nkonsonkonson" ("Shackles", 1998), "Ntoaso" ("Continuity", 2000) and "Apam Foforo" ("New Testament", 2002).
-He performed a solo under his own record label "One Mic Entertainment", since they parted in 2004.
-He also featured some renowned Ghanaian highlife and hiplife artists like Daddy Lumba, Kojo Antwi and Ofori Amponsah.
+In 1997, Kwame achieved notoriety as a member of the "Akyeame" hiplife duo, together with fellow Ghanaian Daniel Kofi Amoateng (under the stage name Okyeame Kofi).
+They recorded the albums Nyansapo ("Witty Knot", 1997), Nkonsonkonson ("Shackles", 1998), Ntoaso ("Continuity", 2000) and Apam Foforo ("New Testament", 2002).
+He performed a solo under his own record label One Mic Entertainment, after they parted in 2004.
+He also featured some renowned Ghanaian highlife and hiplife artists such as Daddy Lumba, Kojo Antwi and Ofori Amponsah.

-For declaring himself B.R.A (Best Rapper Alive) in a song he recorded after winning Ghana Music Awards Artist of the Year award in 2009, Okyeame Kwame sparked a conflict with fellow Ghanaian rapper Obrafour, who saw himself more deserving.
-This resulted in one of the most memorable feuds the Ghanaian music scene has seen, with Obrafour challenging Okyeame Kwame to a rap battle on the streets which was never honored.
-In 2011, after Obrafour had apologized for his actions, Okyeame Kwame explained he declined Obrafour's challenge because there was no need for it at the time, as winning Artist of the Year was vindictive enough.
+For declaring himself B.R.A (Best Rapper Alive) in a song he recorded after winning the Ghana Music Awards Artist of the Year award in 2009, Kwame sparked a conflict with fellow Ghanaian rapper Obrafour, who saw himself as more deserving.
+This resulted in one of the most memorable feuds the Ghanaian music scene has seen, with Obrafour challenging Kwame to a rap battle on the streets, which was never honoured.
+In 2011, after Obrafour apologized for his actions, Kwame explained he had declined Obrafour's challenge because there was no need for it at the time, since winning Artist of the Year was enough.

-Okyeame Kwame has made significant contributions to education and scholarship promotion.
-His rap lyrics (which incorporate didactic themes, social consciousness and poetry) are being studied in some Ghanaian universities.
+Kwame has made significant contributions to education and scholarship promotion.
+His rap lyrics (which incorporate didactic themes, social consciousness and poetry) are studied in some Ghanaian universities.

 He is an advocate for the incorporation of researchers into the music industry to provide expert perspectives and data within the field.

 Style

-Most of Okyeame Kwame's raps and songs are performed in the Twi dialect of Ghana's Akan language.
-However, due to his diversity, he also performs songs in English.
-His stage name Okyeame chosen to reflect his lyrical fluidity means "linguist (of the royal court)" in his native Akan.
+Most of Kwame's raps and songs are performed in the Twi dialect of Ghana's Akan language.
+However, he also performs songs in English.
+His stage name "Okyeame", chosen to reflect his lyrical fluidity, means "linguist (of the royal court)" in his native Akan.

-His ability to also perform other music genres, including hip-hop, reggae, highlife, R&B, jazz, and others, has garnered him the title "Mr. Versatile."
+His ability to also perform in other genres, including hip-hop, reggae, highlife, R&B, and jazz, has garnered him the title "Mr. Versatile".

-Significant Music Events
+Significant music events

-Aside from musical performances, Kwame launched "The Versatile Show" in 2012, produced by himself and performed biannually at the National Theatre.
+Aside from musical performances, Kwame launched The Versatile Show in 2012, produced by himself and performed biannually at the National Theatre.
 He incorporates poetry, drama, and music in this theatrical production.

-In 2016, Kwame and his wife initiated another event called "Flaunt Your Lover."
-The purpose of this event was to provide a platform for couples to come together and celebrate love.
+In 2016, Kwame and his wife began the event "Flaunt Your Lover".
+Its purpose was to provide a platform for couples to come together and celebrate love.

-Other Events
+Other events

-From 2019 to the present, Okyeame has been organizing the Hiplife Party, an annual event with the objective of evoking nostalgia and preserving the hiplife heritage.
-Additionally, Ok Stripped was initiated in 2016 as a fundraising initiative for the Ghana Paralympic Team and to support his hepatitis B vaccination program.
+Since 2019, Kwame has been organizing the Hiplife Party, an annual event with the objective of evoking nostalgia and preserving hiplife heritage.

+Ok Stripped was begun in 2016 as a fundraising initiative for the Ghana Paralympic Team and to support his hepatitis B vaccination programme.